-From the framework we've developed here, it is now easy to see why a.) felon disenfranchisement laws cannot make a big impact on partisan outcomes in states and b.) the evaluation of racial equality is very different from the evaluation of partisan outcomes.
+From the framework we've developed here, it is now easy to see why felon disenfranchisement laws cannot make a big impact on partisan outcomes in states and the evaluation of racial equality is very different from the evaluation of partisan outcomes.
 Even if 5% or 10% of a population is disenfranchised, the turnout of this group might only increase by 10 or so percentage points if reenfranchised.
 More important, the population is relatively split by party.
-Neither we nor anyone else has precise estimates by state of the partisan preferences of disenfranchised felons, but extrapolating from the available evidence cited above, the typical state that disproportionately disenfranchises minorities but mostly disenfranchises White men is unlikely to have a politically homogeneous group of disenfranchised felons.
+Neither we nor anyone else has precise estimates asked about their preference in the 2020 presidential election (Lewis, Shen and Flagg, 2020).

+by state of the partisan preferences of disenfranchised felons, but extrapolating from the available evidence cited above, the typical state that disproportionately disenfranchises minorities but mostly disenfranchises White men is unlikely to have a politically homogeneous group of disenfranchised felons.